Header Banner

 There's always the keyboard shortcut, too: Shift-Command-E. Again, when toggled on, it highlights text using the last color used.

-However, you can only change the color of highlights via the color picker from the toolbar's Format (Aa) button.
+You can only change the color of highlights via the color picker from the toolbar's Format (Aa) button.

 Cover photo and screenshots by Justin Meyers/Gadget Hacks